-- d. avoiding creating fragmented and isolated patches of native vegetation. - ensuring that biodiversity quality and integrity of e. habitats is not adversely impacted upon but are maintained and protected: - f. ensuring that soil erosion and land degradation does not occur; - ensuring that quality of surface water is not adversely impacted upon by providing effective vegetated buffers to water bodies.

-- contribute to safe and usable public spaces, through maintaining high levels of surveillance of parks, streets and roads that serve active transport purposes (e.g. existing or future pedestrian paths or cycle lanes etc); - b. maintain the amenity of the streetscape.

-Note - A noise impact assessment may be required to demonstrate compliance with this PO.
-Noise impact assessments are to be prepared in accordance with Planning scheme policy - Noise.

-Note - Refer to Planning Scheme Policy - Integrated design for details and examples of noise attenuation structures.

-- are not visible from an adjoining road or public area a. unless: - i. adjoining a motorway or rail line; or - ii. adjoining part of an arterial road that does not serve an existing or future active transport purpose (e.g. pedestrian paths or cycle lanes) or where attenuation through building location and materials is not possible. - b. do not remove existing or prevent future active transport routes or connections to the street network; - are located, constructed and landscaped in accordance with Planning scheme policy -Integrated design.

-Note - Refer to Planning Scheme Policy - Integrated design for details and examples of noise attenuation structures.

-Note - Refer to Overlay map - Active transport for future active transport routes.
+d. avoiding creating fragmented and isolated patches of native vegetation. e. ensuring that biodiversity quality and integrity of habitats is not adversely impacted upon but are maintained and protected; f. ensuring that soil erosion and land degradation does not occur; g. ensuring that quality of surface water is not adversely impacted upon by providing effective vegetated buffers to water bodies.
+Nois Se PO6 1 E61 e attenuation structure (e.g. walls, barriers or fences): Noise attenuation structures (e.g. walls, barri fences): ers or a. contribute to safe and usable public spaces, through maintaining high levels of surveillance of parks, streets and roads that serve active transport purposes (e.g. existing or future pedestrian paths a. are not visible from an adjoining road or unless; public area or cycle lanes etc); i. adjoining a motorway or rail line; or com maintain the amenity of the streetscape. e - A noise impact assessment may be required to demonstrate pliance with this PO.
+Noise impact assessments are to be bared in accordance with Planning scheme policy - Noise. adjoining part of an arterial road that doe an existing or future active transport pul pedestrian paths or cycle lanes) or whe attenuation through building location and is not possible. rpose (e.g. re e - Refer to Planning Scheme Policy - Integrated design for ils and examples of noise attenuation structures. b. do not remove existing or prevent future transport routes or connections to the s network; are located, constructed and landscape accordance with Planning scheme polic Integrated design.
+Note - Refer to Planning Scheme Policy - Integrated d details and examples of noise attenuation structures. esign for Note - Refer to Overlay map - Active transport for futur transport routes. re active

+Values and constraints criteria